Dandelin spheres

 In geometry, the Dandelin spheres are one or two spheres that are tangent both to a plane and to a cone that intersects the plane.
 The intersection of the cone and the plane is a conic section, and the point at which either sphere touches the plane is a focus of the conic section, so the Dandelin spheres are also sometimes called focal spheres.

 The Dandelin spheres were discovered in 1822.
 They are named in honor of the French mathematician Germinal Pierre Dandelin, though Adolphe Quetelet is sometimes given partial credit as well.

-The Dandelin spheres can be used to give elegant modern proofs of two classical theorems known to Apollonius of Perga.
+The Dandelin spheres can be used to give elegant modern proofs of two classical theorems known to Apollonius.
 The first theorem is that a closed conic section (i.e. an ellipse) is the locus of points such that the sum of the distances to two fixed points (the foci) is constant.
 The second theorem is that for any conic section, the distance from a fixed point (the focus) is proportional to the distance from a fixed line (the directrix), the constant of proportionality being called the eccentricity.

 A conic section has one Dandelin sphere for each focus.
 An ellipse has two Dandelin spheres touching the same nappe of the cone, while hyperbola has two Dandelin spheres touching opposite nappes.
 A parabola has just one Dandelin sphere.